entu/entulib/README.md

 Library for authenticated access to Entu database API.

+Note.
+If using entulib as git submodule, then update it with line
+> git submodule foreach git pull origin master

 | Service Request | Description | HTTP Method | Py3 | NodeJS
 |:---- |:---- |:---- |:---:|:---:|